Skip to main content

 These tools will work on files that use standard YAML:

-You can run them with both Git hooks and on-demand by using a pre-commit tool.
+You can run them with both Git hooks and on-demand by using a hook manager.
 Since they are command-line tools, you can also run them as part of continuous integration pipelines.

 All of these tools have useful default configurations, so you only need to add configuration files if you need to customize their behavior.